eslint/rfcs/designs/2025-rule-tester-assertion-options/README.md

 });
 ````

+Having this option is optional.
 If `requiredScenarios` is set, the `run` will only require and expect the given scenarios.
-This can only be used for the `run` method, not the constructor, because there should always be at least one valid and one invalid test case.
+This can only be used for the `run` method, not the constructor, because there should always be at least one valid and one invalid test case (potentially spread over multiple run calls).
-The `requiredScenarios` option can be used to omit certain scenarios from the run, e.g. if the user wants to import a set of tests from a different source, that may have other assertion requirements or haven't achieved the quality needed to require the same assertion strictness.
+The `requiredScenarios` option can be used to disable having to provide `valid`/`invalid` scenarios.

 ````ts
 ruleTester.run("rule-name", rule, {